 A lot of people will argue that PHP is the best coding language to learn first.
 It is very beginner-friendly and easy to pick up.
 This can be put down to the fact that the PHP code is very logical, allowing you to conceptualize what it will do before it is even run.

 Although some websites are moving away from PHP, it remains the most popular language on the internet.
-Over 80% of websites still use PHP, suggesting that there will be ample work for developers for years to come.
+Around 80% of websites still use PHP, suggesting that there will be ample work for developers for years to come.
 That should be enough reasoning for you to carefully consider learning this particular language!

 Python is perhaps the most popular programming language for beginners.
 It is often taught in schools because it is relatively simple and easy to learn.
 In the past, Python has been used to build desktop apps, to create web apps, and for scientific data analysis.